tiptoppress/category-posts-widget/readme.txt

 * Version 4.0 uses CSS file for styling the widget in front end.
 * Version 3.0 or later version uses WordPress 2.9's built in post thumbnail functionality.

+== Frequently Asked Questions ==

+= The font-size is different from that of other widgets? =

+Please use the option: "Disable widget CSS".

 == Screenshots ==